WebAssembly/component-model/design/mvp/Explainer.md

 | Approximate WIT signature  | `func<async?>(subtask: subtask) -> option<subtask-state>` |
 | Canonical ABI signature    | `[subtask:i32] -> [i32]`                                  |

-The `subtask.cancel` built-in requests [cancellation] of the indicated subtask.
+The `subtask.cancel` built-in requests [cancellation] of the indicated subtask, trapping if the caller was already notified of resolution, cancellation has already been requested, or the subtask is already in a waitable set.

 If the `async` is present, `none` is returned (represented as `-1` in the Canonical ABI) to indicate that the subtask blocked before it was [resolved].
 Otherwise, `subtask.cancel` returns the `subtask-state` that the subtask